 The job requires an adaptive attitude where your boundaries will be pushed.
 That's not to say learning in a fast-paced environment is easy and stress-free, however learning from industry veterans is, in my opinion, the best way to progress as a professional.

 How can graduates prepare themselves to excel at a job in a studio environment?

-Whether you're just starting out, changing careers, or upgrading your skills, our VFX courses will have you modeling and texturing from scratch using expert techniques used by major studios.
-Progress faster with mentorship from top artists who have worked on blockbuster films and AAA games, and graduate with a demo reel to show employers!
+Whether you're just starting out, changing careers, or upgrading your skills, our courses will have you modeling and texturing from scratch using expert techniques used by major studios.
+Progress faster with mentorship from top artists who have worked on blockbuster films and games, and graduate with a demo reel to show employers!